 It’s raining outside, the floorboards are creaky.
 The halls and chimneys of the ancient palace are splendid, the interiors are opulent.
-The building, not yet completely forsaken, but long held under conservation, is slowly falling into despair.

 There is water dripping through the ceiling in some spots, in places the walls have not stood the test of time, the paint is cracking and the walls are dingy here and there.
 But despite all this, the palace is strikingly beautiful.